anandu-kk/testdoc/deploy/model_deployment.md

 5. View the deployment status

 ### Expected results
-- The model is pushed to the selected devices and begins serving inference.
+- The model runs inferencing on the selected devices.
 - The deployment status shows progress and final state (e.g., Success, Failed).

 ### Troubleshooting